 They built a boat from scratch, painted flaming eyes on the front, and named it Lookfar.
 They had a big ol’ hootenanny, broke a bottle of champaign on the bow, and waved farewell.

 Did I mention my sister Meadow?
-She was two at the time and traveled with them.
+She was two at the time and traveled along with them.

 Back then there were no GPS’s.
 They navigated by the stars.